Signatures of rigidity and second sound in dipolar supersolids

 In the droplet regime where $\Gamma \to 0$ [Fig.~\ref{Fig:Normal_supersolid}], the long-wavelength limit $qa \to 0$ yields a phonon speed $c = a\sqrt{k/M_\text{I}}$~\cite{Platt_sounds_2024}.
 Comparing this to the elastic relation $c = \sqrt{\mathcal{E}/\rho}$, with $\rho = M_\text{I}/a$, allows us to extract the Young’s modulus as $\mathcal{E} = ka$~\cite{dove_introduction_1993}.
 As shown in the inset of Fig.~\ref{Fig:Normal_supersolid}, $\mathcal{E}$ increases with $\epsilon_\text{dd}$, indicating greater stiffness deeper in the droplet regime.
 In contrast, lowering $\epsilon_\text{dd}$ toward the supersolid region leads to a softer, more elastic response~\cite{poli_excitations_2024}.

-In supersolids, long-wavelength waves decay in both time and space, as $\omega_R(q)$ becomes complex.
+In supersolids, crystal vibrations become damped due to the finite superfluid background.
+Moreover, long-wavelength excitations become overdamped, since the radicand in $\omega(q)$ turns negative.
 A stronger superfluid background increases this damping, effectively filtering out a broader band of long-wavelength excitations.
 In contrast, shorter-wavelength modes can still propagate, giving the crystal chain viscoelastic behavior--exhibiting both elastic and dissipative characteristics akin to materials with complex elastic moduli~\cite{bland_linear_1960}.

 \paragraph*{\textit {Controlled excitation of the second sound}.} A distinguishing feature of supersolids is their phase coherence, maintained through a connecting superfluid background.
 This property has been demonstrated in experiments using time-of-flight and in-situ imaging techniques~\cite{bottcher2019transient,chomaz2019long,Tanzi_observation_2019,Ilzhofer2021,norcia_two-dimensional_2021,bland_two-dimensional_2022}.
 In contrast, while a pure superfluid exhibits global phase coherence~\cite{andrews_observation_1997,Hadzibabic_interference_2004}, the droplet array is incoherent between isolated superfluid droplets~\cite{Ilzhofer2021}.
-To harness these coherence properties for dynamical studies, we imprint a phase jump of $\Delta \varphi = \pi$ across the quasi-1D double well, assigning $\varphi = 0$ to the left ($x < 0$) and $\varphi = \pi$ to the right ($x > 0$) side of the dipolar gas.
+To harness these coherence properties, we imprint a phase jump of $\Delta \varphi = \pi$ across the quasi-1D double well, assigning $\varphi = 0$ to the left ($x < 0$) and $\varphi = \pi$ to the right ($x > 0$) side of the dipolar gas.
 Simultaneously, the central barrier is removed at $t = 0$.
 Phase imprinting on the bulk has been widely used in Bose gases to generate solitonic excitations~\cite{Burger_dark_1999,denschlag_generating_2000,meyer2017observation} and vortices~\cite{Matthews_vortices_1999,Leanhardt_imprinting_2002}.
-Note that, since the independent droplet state lacks global phase coherence, phase imprinting has no effect on its dynamics, resulting in identical behavior to that shown in Fig.~\ref{Fig:1D_dyn_without_phase}(a).
+Note that, since the independent droplet state lacks global phase coherence, phase imprinting has no effect on their dynamics, resulting in identical behavior to that shown in Fig.~\ref{Fig:1D_dyn_without_phase}(a).